-In Wisconsin there is not a Domestic Violence charge per se.
-That means that it is not a stand alone charge, but rather an enhancer that attaches to one of many different Wisconsin criminal charges.
+Domestic Violence is not a stand alone charge but rather an enhancer that attaches to one of many different Wisconsin criminal charges.
 There are a few situations where you can end up being charged with a Domestic Abuse Enhancer.
-Most of the time we think of a domestic violence in the sense of a husband and wife fight.
+Most of the time we think of a domestic crime in the sense of a husband and wife fight.
 However, under Wisconsin statute § 968.075 you can be charged with domestic abuse if you engage in certain acts against your spouse or former spouse, as well as against an adult with whom you reside or formerly resided or against an adult with whom you have a child in common.
 This definition includes roommates.
 Domestic abuse charges can also result if you violate a restraining order.

 Any violent act or "intentional impairment of a physical condition" can result in a domestic violence charge.
 Similarly, just being loud and boisterous can lead to a disorderly conduct domestic violence charge.
 A more serious act like a sexual assault can also be classified as domestic violence.